Trigger warning – some of the issues discussed on this page might be triggering.

 - Name 1 thing that you like to taste

 Get them to focus on their breathing – close your eyes and inhale through your nose, slowly counting to four.
-Hold that breath for another four seconds and release your breath counting four seconds.
+Hold your breath for another four seconds and then release your breath counting four seconds.
 Or breathe to the TikTok below.

 Resources